python/devguide/testing/coverage.rst

 .. include:: /include/activate-tab.rst

-Python development follows a practice that all semantic changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by appropriate unit tests.
+Python development follows a practice that all semantic changes and additions to the language and stdlib (standard library) are accompanied by appropriate unit tests.
 Unfortunately Python was in existence for a long time before the practice came into effect.
 This has left chunks of the stdlib untested which is not a desirable situation to be in.